 - Fixed or flexible premium: A life insurance policy with a fixed premium means the premium rate you pay will not change throughout the life of the policy, regardless of your age or health.2 A flexible premium policy, on the other hand, gives the policyholder the ability to customize how the policy is being funded, for example, how long the premiums will be paid.

-Shop through a licensed professional or online
+3. Shop through a licensed professional or buy online

 There are many benefits of buying life insurance through a licensed insurance professional.
-They can provide information on the different types of life insurance products.
+They can answer questions on the different types of life insurance products.
 It’s good to have several options to choose from, but be aware that the number of choices may be daunting.
 This is where it pays to work with an insurance professional you trust, someone who can help you select which products may best fit your situation and needs.3

 Insurance professionals can also provide you with quotes, help you apply for more complex life insurance products (such as whole and variable), keep you informed of where your application is in the underwriting process and answer any questions you may have.